denghejun/MerchantsGuideToTheGalaxy/README.md

 ## What's This
  This `.sln` is a homework about Guide To The Galaxy!!

+## Where Is The Source
+* All of source codes already push to GitHub:  [https://github.com/denghejun/MerchantsGuideToTheGalaxy.git](https://github.com/denghejun/MerchantsGuideToTheGalaxy.git).

 ## How To Run
 #### Only 2 Projects Can Run By Press `F5` Directly